1 - Will your trap test fire?

 10 - Have you been prefeeding?

 As mentioned above, rats will need to be tempted into the trap for success.
-Prefeeding will encourage the rats to seek out the lure more and eventually lead them to seek out the trap (because the lures inside).
-To begin with, you can dab some of the lure around the trap so rats get a taste for it.
+Prefeeding will encourage the rats to seek out more, and eventually lead them to seeking out the trap.
+To begin with, you can dab some of the lure around the trap for rats to get a taste of.

 If you’ve completed these steps, and still aren’t seeing any results please don’t worry.
 We love helping customers to achieve trapping success, so we’re more than willing to help you out.
 You can email us at email@example.com or call us on 0800 628 874.